-So what’s with the mascot thing?
+So what’s with the mascot?
 I’ve been asked that many times that it’s merited its own page.
-The honest answer is that ‘M-Dubz’ (from ‘MW’ for Marcom Words) was created to save me the bother of finding photos to illustrate articles and posts on social media.
+The honest answer is that ‘M-Dubz’ (from the ‘MW’ of Marcom Words) was only created to save me the bother of finding photos to illustrate articles and posts on social media.

-And to be even more honest, it was actually my Lego-loving 11-year-old son who designed M-Dubz and not me.
-My verbal brief was nice and simple: “Use the colours of my logo.
+And to be truthful, it was actually my Lego-loving 11-year-old son who designed M-Dubz and not me.
+The verbal brief was nice and simple: “Use the colours of my logo.
 Make it look like Dad”.

 He presented me with a selection of light and dark blue clothing and half a dozen faces and hairstyles to choose from.
 After commissioning the guys at www.minifigs.me to add the MW logo, M-Dubz was born.

-Inadvertently perhaps, but I’d like to say that it does what a brand mascot should do, in that it personifies Marcom Words’ brand attributes: the colour blue (trust, dependability, business-like); grey hair and glasses (experience, expertise, and age…); raised eyebrows and broad smile (pragmatic, friendly); it’s Lego (creative, versatile).
+Inadvertently perhaps, but I’d like to say that it does what a brand mascot should do, in that it personifies Marcom Words’ brand attributes: the colour blue (trust, dependability, business-like); grey hair and glasses (experience, expertise, … age); raised eyebrows and broad smile (pragmatic, friendly); it’s Lego (creative, versatile).

 I’ve come to call it my ‘alter Lego’, rather than alter ego.
-Apparently a pun too far for my son.
+A pun too far for my son.